 The consequences will vary according to the country, the law enforcement agency and even the time of day in which the vehicle was stopped.
 The driver may be fined or the vehicle may be impounded.
-Without a VE103B your customer and your vehicle are unprotected and vulnerable to potentially major inconveniences.
+Without a VE103B your drivers and vehicles are unprotected and vulnerable to potentially major inconvenience and costs.

 If you would like us to issue you with a VE103B Certificate, please call our Travel Abroad helpdesk on 0333 0146 059.
 Alternatively, you can order the certificate by downloading the form below and emailing it back to us, along with a copy of your driver's licence, at email@example.com Once we receive your completed form and licence copy, we will issue the certificate and post it to the provided address.Please note: The address you provide for delivery must match the address that is on your driving licence.

 The United Kingdom has left the European Union and the transition period has now ended.
 Drivers from the UK may need extra documentation to drive in the EU and EEA, including but not limited to:

 Valid IDP (International Driving Permit)

 Unless your car already has a UK flag on the number plate (this can include the Union flag - also known as the Union Jack - the Cross of St George, the Cross of St Andrew - also known as the Saltire - or the Red Dragon of Wales

 Depending on the country of travel, you might also be required to carry the following: